global-synchronizer-foundation/cips/isegall-governance-changes/cip-XXXX.md

 ### Votes Remain Open

-The new implementation will allow votes to be modified until the point where the action being vote on has become effective.
+The new implementation will allow votes to be modified until the point where the action being vote is scheduled to go into effect.

 ### Early Rejection